Teenager 'fighting for his life' after 'serious' Bedfont bike crash

 A teenager is fighting for his life in hospital following a "serious" motorbike crash in Bedfont on Monday morning (March 19).

-The 16-year-old boy was rushed to hospital after his motorbike collided with a car in Staines Road at the junction with Page Road, Hounslow , shortly after 11am.
+The 16-year-old boy was rushed to hospital after his motorbike collided with a car in Staines Road at the junction with Page Road, Hounslow, shortly after 11am.

-Emergency services and Metropolitan Police attended the scene at 11.10am where a car and motorbike were found in a collision.
+Emergency services attended the scene at 11.10am where a car and motorbike were found in a collision.

-London Ambulance Service (LAS) rushed the boy to hospital where he is said to remain in a "critical condition."
+London Ambulance Service (LAS) rushed the boy to hospital where he is said to remain in a "critical condition".

 A Met Police spokesman said: "Police were called at approximately 11.10am on Monday to reports of a road traffic collision in Staines Road at the junction with Page Road, Bedfont.